Why You Should Never Get Tough With Your Kids, And Why You Should Be Gentle, Calm, and Loving Instead.

 But they also need to know you’re guiding and correcting and helping in loving, connected and gentle ways.
 (Not by being harsh, demanding and tough)

 So how do you get your child to listen when there is an urgent need?
-Such as getting out the door and off to school on time.
+Such as getting out the door and off to school on time, or helping them brush their teeth, or whatever the situation is.

 Asking calmly, gently, and in a connected way will get better results, and has the added benefits of keeping your relationship strong.

-When remaining calm and peaceful doesn’t seem to be working, or when you get some oppositional back-talk or a complaint about your request, then you can empathize with their feelings, rather than arguing and engaging in a battle over the requested behavior.
+When being gentle and connected doesn’t seem to be working, or when you get some oppositional back-talk or a complaint about your request, then you can empathize with your children’s feelings, rather than arguing and engaging in a battle over the requested behavior.

-Keep on empathizing, keep staying calm, keep remaining gentle.
+Keep on empathizing, keep repeating validating phrases such as those, and keep on remaining gentle.

-But keep after it too.
-Don’t let up just because your child is acting defiantly or is complaining about it.
+Don’t let up in your gentleness, empathy and compassion just because your child is acting defiantly or is complaining about it.

 If you enjoyed this article you might like to follow my Facebook page at facebook.com/1AwesomeDad